abpio/abp-commercial-docs/en/others/penetration-test-report.md

 # ABP Commercial Penetration Test Report

-ABP Commercial MVC `v7.0.0` application template has been tested against security vulnerabilities via [OWASP ZAP v2.11.1](https://www.zaproxy.org/) tool.
+The ABP Commercial MVC `v7.0.0` application template has been tested against security vulnerabilities by the [OWASP ZAP v2.11.1](https://www.zaproxy.org/) tool.
 The demo web application was started on the `https://localhost:44378` address.
 The below alerts have been reported by the pentest tool.
 These alerts are sorted by the risk level as high, medium, and low.
 The informational alerts are not mentioned in this document.

 Many of these alerts are **false-positive**, meaning the vulnerability scanner detected these issues, but they are not exploitable.
 It's clearly explained for each false-positive alert why this alert is a false-positive.